helycopternicht/epocket/README.md

 # HOW TO INSTALL
 ### Requirements
-To start project we need docker and docker-compose
+To start project you need:
+ - jdk >= 8
+ - docker
+ - docker-compose

 ### Step 1.
 Clone project and enter project directory